 - What is morality and how does it differ from ethics? - What factors contribute to my and others' ethical decision-making? - What does the Catholic Church teach regarding ethics and morality? - What contemporary issues require an ethical response?

-Option 3: See, Judge, Act
+Option 3: Never See a Need